maltman23/Brain_Machine_kit/README.md

 * The Sketch has even more comments in it than the old firmware, making it easy to modify, and great to learn from, if you like.
 * Has the ability to easily add Gama waves to a Brainwave sequence.
 * Has the ability to add alternate blinking LEDs (left/right), instead of both always blinking On/Off simultaneously.
 * Runs on one AAA battery, so it is lightweight and more comfortable to wear and use.
+* It can easily be re-programmed with new brainwave sequences, such as the Gamma sequence Arduino sketch (included in this repository).

 ## How the Binaural Beats are Generated